 With the holidays officially behind us, the new year is the perfect time to reflect and think of our goals for the year.
 For many of us, saving more and spending less tops the list.
 But often, it’s easier said than done.
-That’s why we asked savings expert, Lauren Greutman for her top tips for saving this year.
 From planning meals to setting a budget, there are so many simple changes to our lifestyle that can result in huge savings and getting closer to our goals.

 1. Create a meal plan based on the weekly sales